zain22211/zain22211/README.md

 ## 💫 About Me :
 ***A passionate, enthusiastic programmer.
-Skilled in Flutter cross-platform apps, Android native apps, Web, and Firebase as backend.
+Skilled in Front End Development,  Web, and UI.
 A self-taught programmer and a quick learner who believes in constant improvement.***
 <br/>
 ## Profile Summary